Herbivore: Definition and related terms

 Herbivory is a form of consumption in which an organism principally eats autotrophs such as plants, algae and photosynthesizing bacteria.
 More generally, organisms that feed on autotrophs in general are known as primary consumers.

 Herbivory is usually limited to animals that eat plants.
 Insect herbivory can cause a variety of physical and metabolic alterations in the way the host plant interacts with itself and other surrounding biotic factors.
 Fungi, bacteria, and protists that feed on living plants are usually termed plant pathogens (plant diseases), while fungi and microbes that feed on dead plants are described as saprotrophs.
-Flowering plants that obtain nutrition from other living plants are usually termed parasitic plants.
+Plants that obtain nutrition from other living plants are usually termed parasitic plants.
 There is, however, no single exclusive and definitive ecological classification of consumption patterns; each textbook has its own variations on the theme.

 Evolution of herbivory

 The understanding of herbivory in geological time comes from three sources: fossilized plants, which may preserve evidence of defence (such as spines), or herbivory-related damage; the observation of plant debris in fossilised animal faeces; and the construction of herbivore mouthparts.

 Although herbivory was long thought to be a Mesozoic phenomenon, fossils have shown that plants were being consumed by arthropods within less than 20 million years after the first land plants evolved.
 Insects fed on the spores of early Devonian plants, and the Rhynie chert also provides evidence that organisms fed on plants using a "pierce and suck" technique.